Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 The licensed practical nurse shall, in an accurate and timely manner, implement the nursing plan of care, which may include:

-(d) Collaborating with other nurses and other members of the health care team; and
+(e) Collaborating with other nurses and other members of the health care team;

 The licensed practical nurse shall, in an accurate and timely manner:

-(a) Contribute to the evaluation of the client’s response to nursing interventions;
+(a) Contribute to the evaluation of the patient's response to nursing interventions;

-(b) Document the client’s responses to nursing interventions;
+(b) Document the patient's responses to nursing interventions;

-(c) Communicate the client’s responses to nursing interventions to members of the health care team; and
+(c) Communicate the patient's responses to nursing interventions to the directing registered nurse or health care provider, and members of the health care team; and

-(A) Nothing in this rule shall apply to an advanced practice nurse authorized to practice pursuant to section 4723.55 of the Revised Code, or to a certified nurse practitioner, certified nurse-midwife, certified registered nurse anesthetist, or clinical nurse specialist authorized to practice pursuant to section 4723.41 of the Revised Code.
+(A) Nothing in this rule shall apply to an advanced practice registered nurse licensed to practice pursuant to section 4723.41 of the Revised Code.

 (B) A registered nurse with a current, valid license to practice nursing in Ohio may use a title or initials denoting specialty certification in a particular area of specialty in nursing granted by a national certifying organization that has established standards for: